 Serve with ice cream or custard or with a chunk of mature cheddar.

 Do you have a favourite apple crumble recipe?
 What flavours do you use to jazz up your crumble?
 Tell me in the comments.

-This recipe was submitted by Rosie Slosek, who runs One Man Band Accounting, supporting one man bands in the UK with hassle and fear-free accounts mentoring, with a home made brownie for every client.
+This recipe was submitted by Rosie Slosek, who runs The Money Haven, supporting one man bands in the UK with hassle and fear-free accounts mentoring, with a home made brownie for every client.
 She is passionate about cake being an important part of self motivation.
 Start your week well and sign up for her free Accountability email every Monday morning at 8am.